 - Both in the movie and during the debriefings, Philips and Engelbrecht exhibited fluid biographies and storylines that didn’t survive even a cursory evaluation.
 In one example of resume padding (min 15:30), Engelbrecht claims that Phillips has 30 years of deep background in the “Election Intelligence” space.
 Phillips on the other hand (min 16:00), claims that he has 40 years of experience.
 Phillips, who is now 61, then must have been doing “election intelligence” while still in college.
 In his 2015 bio, he makes no mention of any election fraud expertise.
 In another example, Phillips kept on changing the location of where they were storing their 3 petabytes of data.
 First it was a local university and then it changed to a secret location.

 - Phillips told the PA Senate leadership that he was currently working on several cold murder case investigations in GA and FL using their proprietary cell geo-tracking technology.
 When pressed on the details, he refused to give the FBI/PD point of contact to corroborate their involvement.
 One of the cases discussed in the movie was the July 4, 2020 shooting death of 8-year-old Secoriea Turner, which TTV claims to have helped crack.
 This case however had absolutely no TTV involvement.
 It was solved independently by the GA PD within two weeks of the murder.
 Phillips and Engelbrecht also claimed that in November 2020, they met FBI Agents from the Washington field office in Houston, TX and passed on the trafficker’s cell phone numbers, names, and home addresses.
 When asked to provide the names of FBI agents for verification purpose, they again refused.

-- Some of the TTV video clips of the ballot drop boxes shown in the movie are staged (see Video 1).
+- Some of the TTV video clips of the ballot drop boxes shown in the movies are staged (see Video 1).
 Other videos have been stripped of their forensic watermark and overlays that were produced when exported from the VMS.
-Because of this, the videos have no evidentiary value because they’ve been edited.
+Because of this, the videos have no evidentiary value because they’ve been clearly post edited.